Cyber Monday Email Ideas: When You’re Not Sure What To Send

 Use emojis

-You’ve already seen the example of emojis in the subject lines.
-It’s a popular way to make messages stand out in inboxes, especially in e-commerce.
-Still, only the minority of senders do it, so you can try it too to improve open rates and overall email marketing results.
-A few tips to help you make better use of emoji in your subject lines:
+You’ve already seen examples of emojis in the subject lines.
+It’s a popular way to make messages stand out in inboxes, especially for e-commerce businesses.
+Still, only a minority of senders do it, so you can try it too to improve open rates and overall email marketing results.
+A few tips to help you make better use of emojis in your subject lines:

 • Choose emojis according to the topic of your message.

-• Use one emoji per line, two at the most to avoid looking like spam.
+• Use one emoji per line, two at most to avoid a spam-like look.

-You can also use them in the body of a message, like this:
+You can also use emojis in the body of a message, like this:

 Source: Email-Competitors